drewmccormack/ensembles/README.md

 #### Idiomatic  App

-Idiomatic is a relatively simple example app which incorporates Ensembles and works with iCloud to sync across devices.
+Idiomatic is a relatively simple example app which incorporates Ensembles and works with iCloud or Dropbox to sync across devices.
 The app allows you to record your ideas, and add tags to group them.
 The Core Data model of the app includes two entities, with a many-to-many relationship.

 The Idiomatic project is a good way to get acquainted with Ensembles, and how it is integrated in a Core Data app.
 Idiomatic can be run in the iPhone Simulator, or on a device, but in order to test it, you need to follow a few preparatory steps.